johngoldin/can_i_blog_too/content/post/2020-03-29-covid19-cases-in-connecticut/index.en.md

 ### Comments

+Note that I do not necessarily update these comments each time I update the number from the Department of Public Health.
+So the comments may lag behind the data.

 One large uncertainty is how the count of cases confirmed by a positive test relates to the total number of cases in the population including those who have not been tested.